real-xp/pcsx2-texture-randomizer/README.md

     - Turn off `Load Textures` in PCSX2 Graphics Settings

 # About
-This script was made by `real-xp`, better know as `XP`, along with help from `Azullia`.
+This script was made by `real-xp`, better know as `XP`, along with big help from `Azullia`.
 If you find any flaw or bugs, please tell me in the comment feature of gists.